iKarans/iCalculator/README.md

 * The way javascript handles float calculations isn't the best so sometimes the output isn't accurate.
 * Add more math operators.
-* Need to make del button work after the equal sign has been pressed.
 * Add more tests.